 The Project would link several neighborhoods or districts within downtown Los Angeles, including Civic Center, Bunker Hill, the Historic Core and Jewelry District, Financial Core, South Park, the Fashion District, and LA Live/Convention Center.
 This dense urban area is the region’s largest employment center and one of the region’s largest tourist destinations, as well as being a hub for regional transit service.
 The streetcar's goals include improving mobility for residents, employees and visitors of downtown; promoting economic development and sustainable land use in the urban core; providing improved alternatives to driving in the congested downtown area; and reducing the environmental impacts associated with transportation.

-The draft Environmental Assessment (EA) is currently being prepared with the FTA as the lead agency and is anticipated to be released for the Public Review in Fall of 2017.
+The draft Environmental Assessment (EA) is currently being prepared with the FTA as the lead agency and is anticipated to be released for the Public Review in Spring 2018.

 Project Delivery Method Ordinance

 On July 06, 2017, the Ordinance No. 185058 authorizing the Department of Public Works to use the competitive sealed proposals selection process and the Construction Manager/General Contractor project delivery method, and establishing criteria relating to such contracts for construction of various components comprising the Los Angeles Streetcar Project consistent with Charter Section 371 was approved.